myzhang93/steelwebsite/app/surface finish/no.4.md

 # No.4 Finish Stainless Steel – The Most Popular Brushed Finish

 No.4 finish, also known as brushed or satin finish, is the most popular decorative stainless steel finish worldwide.
-Its fine linear grain pattern offers a modern, professional look while effectively hiding fingerprints and minor scratches.
+Its fine linear grain pattern offers a modern, professional look while effectively hiding fingerprints and minor scratches, commonly used with [300 series](/products/300-series) stainless steel.

 ### What is No.4 Finish?
 No.4 finish is created by polishing stainless steel with 150–180 grit abrasive belts, resulting in a unidirectional, fine satin texture.